Misho506/Calorie-Logger/README.md

-To init Sequelize config please run this `npx sequelize-cli init`
+## To init Sequelize config please run this
+`npx sequelize-cli init`

-To create a new model:
+## To create a new model
-`npx sequelize-cli model:generate --name User --attributes firstName:string,lastName:string,email:string`
+`npx sequelize-cli model:generate --name <model name> --attributes <attribute Name>:<attribute type>`

-And then update the DB with this command
+## And then update the DB with this command
+`npx sequelize-cli db:migrate`

+## To undo the last migration of the data base
+`npx sequelize-cli db:migrate:undo`

+and then run again

 `npx sequelize-cli db:migrate`